Packaging

 Further underlining our commitment to post-consumption management, F&NHB has become a founding member of the Malaysian Recycling Alliance (MAREA), a voluntary Extended Producer Responsibility (EPR) organisation that focuses on significantly improving the collection and recycling of post-consumer packaging through a multi-stakeholder approach.

-Through MAREA, F&NHB will be collaborating with the Malaysian Government and other stakeholders, including consumers, waste collectors, recyclers and industry players, to drive the singular goal of a greener Malaysia through circular economy solutions.
-MAREA is currently one of the stakeholder groups actively contributing to developing the Malaysia Plastic Sustainability Roadmap by the Ministry of Environment.
-To-date, MAREA has piloted seven recyclable collection projects by partnering with local councils in Ampang Jaya, Kuala Selangor, Kuala Lumpur and Kuching, and recyclers to promote waste separation at source and facilitate recycling collection.
+Through MAREA, F&NHB collaborates with the Malaysian Government and a broad range of stakeholders, including consumers, waste collectors, recyclers and industry players, to advance the shared goal of a greener Malaysia through circular economy solutions.
+MAREA is currently one of the stakeholder groups actively contributing to the development of the Malaysia Plastic Sustainability Roadmap led by the Ministry of Environment.

 Our 2025 Commitments